panchomb/ie-exercise-3/modules/service-fabric/cluster/application-type/README.md

 | [`name`](#parameter-name) | string | Application type name. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

-### Parameter: `serviceFabricClusterName`

-The name of the parent Service Fabric cluster.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
 - Type: bool
 - Default: `True`